Gap-labelling conjecture with nonzero magnetic field: Abstract

 \section{Abstract}

-Given a constant magnetic field on Euclidean space $\RR^p$ determined by a skew-symmetric $(p\times p)$ matrix $\Theta$, and a $\Z^p$-invariant probability measure $\mu$ on the disorder set $\Sigma$, we conjecture that the corresponding Integrated Density of States of any self-adjoint operator affiliated to the twisted crossed product algebra $C(\Sigma) \rtimes_\sigma \ZZ^p$ takes on values on spectral gaps in an explicit $\Z$-module involving Pfaffians of $\Theta$ and its sub-matrices that we describe, where $\sigma$ is the multiplier on $\ZZ^p$ associated to $\Theta$.
+Given a constant magnetic field on Euclidean space $\RR^p$ determined by a skew-symmetric $(p\times p)$ matrix $\Theta$, and a $\Z^p$-invariant probability measure $\mu$ on the disorder set $\Sigma$ which is by hypothesis a Cantor set, where the action is assumed to be minimal, the corresponding Integrated Density of States of any self-adjoint operator affiliated to the twisted crossed product algebra $C(\Sigma) \rtimes_\sigma \ZZ^p$, where $\sigma$ is the multiplier on $\ZZ^p$ associated to $\Theta$, takes on values on spectral gaps in the {\em magnetic gap-labelling group}.
+The {\em magnetic frequency group} is defined as an explicit countable subgroup of $\RR$ involving Pfaffians of $\Theta$ and its sub-matrices.
+We conjecture that the magnetic gap labelling group is a subgroup of the magnetic frequency group.
+We give evidence for the validity of our conjecture in 2D, 3D, the Jordan block diagonal case and the periodic case in all dimensions.